-The training facilitator will explain the importance of the evaluation.
+The training coordinator will explain the importance of the evaluation.

-The training facilitator will share the evaluation forms (Annex - I and Annex - II) with the participants and request to fill up.
+The training coordinator will share the evaluation forms (Annex - I and Annex - II) with the participants and request to fill up.
 The participants can maintain anonymity while providing their opinion.

-The training facilitator will request some of the participants to share their experience and followed by a formal closing of the training.
+The trainer will request some of the participants to share their experience and followed by a formal closing of the training.